 Granulate ambrosia beetle

 The granulate ambrosia beetle is regarded as a serious pest overseas.
 It is known to damage a wide range of broadleaf trees, including horticultural species.
-It can also spread fungal diseases.
+It can also spread damaging fungi when they are present in the area.

 The beetle is native to tropical and subtropical East Asia.
 It has been found in many areas in the world, including Africa, the USA, Central America, Europe, some Pacific Islands, and most recently in Queensland, Australia.

-Biosecurity New Zealand is assessing the potential risk from the beetle to New Zealand.
+Biosecurity New Zealand is assessing the potential risk from the beetle to New Zealand native trees and planted trees and shrubs.
+There is no evidence that any damaging fungi have been transmitted by the granulate ambrosia beetle in New Zealand.

 What we're doing